 David J. SocolowDirector, Center for Postsecondary and Economic Success Policy Expertise workforce development, unemployment insurance, family leave, fair workplace practices, public-private partnerships

-David Socolow is director of the Center for Postsecondary and Economic Success at CLASP.
-He focuses on state and federal policies that increase access to and success in workforce development, career pathways, and postsecondary education for low-income, lower-skilled adults.
-Mr. Socolow analyzes and advocates for federal and state workforce and postsecondary education policies that increase the number of low-income adults and disadvantaged youth who earn postsecondary credentials that are essential to opening doors to good jobs, career advancement, and economic mobility.
+Mr. Socolow is director of the Center for Postsecondary and Economic Success, where he leads CLASP’s work to advance state and federal policies that increase access to and success in workforce development, career pathways, and postsecondary education for low-income, lower-skilled adults.

-Previously, Mr. Socolow served as commissioner of the New Jersey Department of Labor and Workforce Development, after serving as Director of New Jersey’s Unemployment Insurance Division; and as senior advisor to the deputy secretary of the U.S. Department of Labor.
-Mr. Socolow also served as vice president of Corporate Affairs at Pinnacle Foods Inc.; as chief of staff to a Member of Congress; and as legislative representative at the AFL-CIO.
+Mr. Socolow has worked to promote workers’ economic security in federal and state government, on Capitol Hill, and in both union and corporate roles.
+He served for four years as Commissioner of the New Jersey Department of Labor and Workforce Development, after serving as Director of New Jersey’s Unemployment Insurance Division, and as Senior Advisor to the Deputy Secretary in the U.S. Department of Labor.
+Mr. Socolow was also Vice President of Corporate Affairs at Pinnacle Foods Inc.; as chief of staff to a Member of Congress; and as legislative representative at the AFL-CIO.
 He has an undergraduate degree in social studies from Harvard University and a Master's Degree in Public Administration from Rutgers University.